Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 Figure 1.
 Monthly cost of paid search compared to revenue.

-The dashboard shows a comparison of monthly paid search costs and revenue, allowing you to assess the profitability of the advertising campaign.
+The dashboard shows a comparison of monthly paid search costs and revenue, enabling you to assess the campaign's profitability.
 The overall ROI was 53.94%, and the ROAS was 54.94%, indicating a positive return on investment.
 The graphs show fluctuations in costs and revenue by month.
-Notably, in January 2021, costs exceeded revenue, resulting in a reduced ROI of 41.13%.
+Notably, in January 2021, costs exceeded revenue, resulting in a 41.13% reduction in ROI.
 In contrast, in December 2020, the ROI reached 67.15% with stable revenue.
 The created visualization helps to quickly identify periods of effective and ineffective advertising for further budget optimization.

 ### SQL query 6:
 [View a SQL query 6]()